santos95/SymmetricdsResources/LinuxPartitionAdmin.md

     mkpart primary ext4 2048s 50000
     name 1 backup

+### to check the free space of a partition - in parted command line:
+    print free

+### create the filesystem into the partition - crates the actual filesystem into the partition
+    sudo mkfs.ext4 /dev/sdb1

 ### TO MOUNT A NEW PARTITION
 #### 1 GET THE PARTITION NAME
     lsblk -f